EN 16612 Annex D Stiffness Families & EN 16613:2025 — Explained

 | EVA | 4.2 MPa | 2.4 MPa | 0.88 MPa | 0–1 |

-The difference between PVB Clear (0.5 MPa) and ionomer (102 MPa) under a wind gust represents a factor of 200 in interlayer stiffness.
-This difference directly translates to dramatically different structural behaviour of the laminated glass.
+The difference between Trosifol Clear (~0.5 MPa) and SentryGlas (~102 MPa) under a wind gust represents a factor of 200 in interlayer stiffness.
+This difference translates directly into dramatically different structural behaviour of the laminated glass.

 Practical Workflow